WebDevBernard/ICBC_E-Stamp_Tool/README.md

 ### ✅ Changes October 14, 2025:

 1. Full rewrite; Made leaner and faster
-2. Removed of Excel customizations, now scan up to 10 copies at a time
+2. Removed Excel customizations, now scan up to 10 copies at a time